-Cold-water fish are disappearing from many Midwestern lakes as they warm.
+Cold-water fish are disappearing from many midwestern lakes as they warm.
 This loss is due to a combination of de-oxygenation of the deep waters with heating of the surface waters.
 Together, these climate-driven changes squeeze the depth distribution of fish that require cold, well-oxygenated water, sometimes eliminating their habitat entirely.
 We will investigate where this combination of factors has likely caused extirpation of cold-water fishes, and where future warming is most likely to eliminate more populations.
-The goals are to: 1) Manage cold-water lake fishes.
-2) Manage fish species of special concenr in the state.
-3) Guide pre-emptive efforts to prioritize sites for management interventions.
+In addition to hydrodynamic modeling, we are partnering with genomics experts to assess selection on functional genes associated with surviving temperature or oxygen challenges.

 - Manage fish species of special concern in the state.